OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 There are a number of typical steps that are required to push a package to Octopus Deploy and deploy a release:

 1. Build the application with Bamboo.
-2. Create an package that contains the application files.
+2. Create a package that contains the application files.
 3. Push the package to Octopus Deploy.
 4. Create a release in Octopus Deploy.
 5. Deploy a release with Octopus Deploy.